evrenvarol/outlook-taskboard/README.md

 21. Added help screen
 22. Added configuration screen (journal item)
 23. Tested with recurring tasks.
 Works perfectly :-)
+24. Added new config option: AUTO_TASK_START.
+When true, then tasks that have start date today or earlier will be moved to the NEXT lane automatically.

 TODO:
 - Add tooltips to the buttons